 The story begins long ago, during a time that cannot be remembered—only recorded.
 An ancient civilization once inhabited the Salmon River lands.
-The Nez Perce are a descendant group of this civilization, which considered the Salmon River as sacred ground, a terrain abundant in a rich food source: fish.
+The Nez Perce are a descendant group of this civilization, which considered the Salmon River sacred ground, a terrain abundant in a rich food source: fish.

 The River of No Return